-It is very important you take regulated advice on setting up and creating an income as the decision you are making is usually irreversible.
-Only take advice from a regulated financial advisor, our panel or regulated advisors, who are independent of us, can help you.
+It is very important you take regulated advice on setting up and creating an income.
+Only take advice from a regulated financial advisor, our panel of regulated advisors, who are independent of us, can help you.

 A free help source is Pension Wise, which is a Government service that offers free impartial guidance on your benefit options.
 Their number is 0800 138 3944.
 You can also book an appointment online for free by visiting: pensionwise